 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards. other than to an area surrounding the boiler.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.